gpnlab/Privilege-Recognition-Task/README.md

 # Privilege-Recognition-Task

-## 09/13 Week Tasks:
+## 09/20 Week Tasks:

-1. Add suport for more question types (slider)
-2. Save seed + add to config
-3. Create the preset config with configurable order
-4. Test out the bias thresholds
-5. Save the question and answers to json rather than csv
+1. Improve the ai to be more 'human'

+    a.
+Lit. review

+    b.
+Implementation

+2. Fix the EXE pathing when writing logs

 ## Completed: